-This Official Statement, which includes the cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$125,000,000 aggregate principal amount of Bond Anticipation Notes, 2008, dated their date of delivery and maturing without option of prior redemption on October 15, 2009 (the "Notes").
+This Official Statement, which includes the cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$105,000,000\ aggregate principal amount of General Obligation Bonds, Series 2009, dated the date of delivery and consisting of \$90,000,000\ General Improvement Bonds, 2009 Series A maturing on May 1, 2029 (the "Series A Bonds") and \$15,000,000\ Sewer and Storm Water Resources District Bonds, 2009 Series B maturing on May 1, 2034 (the "Series B Bonds", with the Series A Bonds, collectively, the "Bonds").
+The Bonds are subject to optional redemption prior to maturity as described herein.

-The Notes are issued pursuant to the Constitution and statutes of the State, including among others, the Local Finance Law and the County Charter (the "County Charter").
-The Notes are being issued to fund various public purposes including, primarily, property tax refunds.
-The Notes will be general obligations of the County for the payment of which the County has pledged its faith and credit.
+The Bonds are issued pursuant to the Constitution and statutes of the State, including among others, the Local Finance Law and the County Charter (the "County Charter").
+The Bonds are being issued to fund various public purposes.
+The Bonds will be general obligations of the County for the payment of which the County has pledged its faith and credit.